1927 Constitution of the Azerbaijan Socialist Soviet Republic: Section Three

 The third section of the constitution enumerates to the structure of the Soviet government.
 The constitution was modeled with the same chapter of the 1925 Constitution of the RSFSR.

 The Central Executive Committee of the Azerbaijan SSR was enumerated as a legislative, regulatory and supervisory body.
 The work of the Presidium was held in the presidiums of the committee and separate commissions.
 The Greater Presidium reviewed and approved legislation-specific decisions, while the lesser presidium was established in 1932 in place of the MICS Secretariat, which included the chairman, deputy chairman, secretary of the SCC, as well as the People's Commissar for Public Employees Inspection.

-The government of the Azerbaijan was enumerated in the constitution which constituted of the chairman of the Sovnarkom, the deputy and 11 people's commissars.
+The government of Azerbaijan was enumerated in the constitution, consisting of the chairman of the Sovnarkom, the deputy and 11 people's commissars.
 The Heads of the Nakhchivan Autonomous Region and Nagorno-Karabakh Territorial Council, the Baku Soviet, the State Planning Committee, the State Political Office and the State Oil Company of Azerbaijan (Azneft) also acts as the consultative part of the government.
 Members of the Government, as well as the representatives of the People's Commissariat of the Transcaucasian SFSR, were included with consultative or decisive voice.

 The Supreme Court of the Azerbaijan SSR was established by the constitution as a part of the system of a single People's Court.
 The Supreme Court of the Azerbaijan SSR controls judicial affairs in the Azerbaijan SSR.

 The Nakhichevan ASSR and the Nagorno-Karabakh AO was established by the constitution as an integral part of the ASSR and under its jurisdiction.

 The local governments of the Azerbaijan SSR is divided into county and district.
 The rate of representation for county assemblies is 1 deputy per 100 voters from city councils and 1 deputy per 1,000 district population.
 The Councils of Workers, Peasants, Red Army and Sailor's Deputies are formed in other cities of the Azerbaijan SSR with a significant working population.
 For cities with more than 10,000 people, it is estimated that 1 deputy is for every 300 citizens.
 In rural communities, it is estimated that 1 deputy is for 25-40 villagers.
 On the condition of a city that do not meet the conditions specified, the council are not formed and the authority of the appropriate district congress of the councils and the district executive committee extends to these cities.
 The same condition applies to rural communities with less than 250 inhabitants.
 The inhabitants of such communities exercise their right to participate in the elections of the village council of the neighboring village, which has the right to elect an independent council, or by joining with the neighboring villages to choose the village council common to all these settlements.